Gal-E/ID1545/docs/README.md

   <img src="images/img1.png" class="img1"/>
 </div>

-A possible example for a task: “Create a full circle to the right side”.
+A possible example of a task would be: “Drive a full circle to your right!”.
 The task would have a timer counting the time it took the user to complete the circle.
-A visual on the screen will indicate to the user the progress in percents.
+A visual on the screen will indicate to the user the progress in percentages.
 After the task is complete the user will receive starts to indicate how well he performed the task based on time.
-1 star would indicate basic skills and 3 starts would indicate professional skills.The task can become more difficult over time by doing the same thing while going uphill or on a different surface such as grass or sand</div>
+1 star would indicate basic skills and 3 starts would indicate professional skills.
+At completion, a sound and action on the visual will indicated how well the user performed.
+The task can become more difficult over time by doing the same thing while going uphill or on a different surface such as grass or sand.</div>

 <div style="margin: 0 auto;text-align: center;">
   <img src="images/img2.png" style="width: 60%;border: none;box-shadow: none;"/>